boltops-tools/kubes/docs/_includes/config/hooks/options.md

 Name | Description
 ---|---
-label | A human-friendly label so you can see what hooks is being run during `kubes apply` execute | The script or command to run.
+label | A human-friendly label so you can see what hooks is being run. execute | The script or command to run.
 IE: path/to/some/script.sh exit_on_fail | Whether or not to continue process if the script returns an failed exit code.
 {% if include.command == "kubectl" %}on | What resource to run the hook on.
 IE: shared/namespace, web/deployment, web/service.
 Note: This option is only used by kubectl hooks.{% endif %}